15 Boho Living Room Ideas That’ll Make You Want to Curl Up and Stay In

 Add some pampas grass and a woven wall hanging, and suddenly, your living room becomes the ultimate relaxation zone.

-Earthy Tones + Plants = Instant Zen
+Earthy Tones Mixed with Plants

 Deep wooden furniture, muted greys, soft neutrals—add some leafy greens (pothos, fiddle leaf figs, whatever thrives under your questionable plant care routine).